Table of Contents

 - Golf Mats: A basic hitting mat (£30-£60) is essential to protect your floors and provide a realistic hitting surface.
 Look for durable rubber options.

-- Practice Balls: Fibergolf practice balls (£29.99 for a pack of 20) are ideal for indoor use – they’re soft, won’t damage furniture, and are great for swing practice.
+- Practice Balls: Callaway HX Practice Balls (£29.99 for a pack of 20) are ideal for indoor use – they’re soft, won’t damage furniture, and are great for swing practice.

 - Alignment Sticks: A set of alignment sticks (£15-£25) helps with setup, swing path, and target alignment.